 We have also seen how concept of movement needed a third element, which is exactly what changes position in space over the course of time.
 This additional element is the reticular structure of matter or global aether.
-In addition, global aether fills up the entire universe, and it is elastic, unbreakable, and is the supporting medium for gravity –gravitational aether–, mass, and kinetic energy –kinetic aether.
+Also, global aether fills up the entire universe, and it is elastic, unbreakable, and is the supporting medium for gravity –gravitational aether–, mass, and kinetic energy –kinetic aether.

 In short, definition of movement is the displacement of global aether or any of its parts –like LUM Aether (Luminiferous, universal, and mobile)– in Euclidian space over course of absolute time.

 We would like to underline significance of concept of the internal parts or properties mentioned in previous definition.
-The initial development of Global Mechanics did not seem to need any internal elements of global aether but, slowly, parts or sub-elements of global aether started to appear, in order to allow its intrinsic elastic properties.
+The initial development of Global Mechanics did not seem to need any internal elements of global aether but, slowly, parts or sub-elements of global aether started to appear, to allow its intrinsic elastic properties.

 The goal is to maintain the logic of scientific reasoning; therefore, any property of kineticl aether, whether it is internal or of a phase, should derive from some real, material, or physical characteristic.
 Otherwise, we would be talking about fictitious or non-existent properties.
 In other words, sub-reticular mechanics has not appeared yet, but it surely exists, since it will mean a deeper analysis than Global Mechanics, as the latter is to Newton's mechanics.

 Let us see the difference approach to concept of movement between Global Dynamics and Newton's Laws.
 We can highlight the following characteristics:

 Global Dynamics has same concept of movement to various situations and, as a result, it follows diverse rules.
 Newton's Laws do not provide for motion of global aether, assumes motion takes place upon a completely empty space; consequently, they are partially correct in a space full of global aether.